diannejardinez/machine-learning-challenge/README.md

 Fastest run time
-- Decision Tree at 5.1 seconds with 216 fits
+- Decision Trees at 5.1 seconds with 216 fits

 Slowest run time
 - K-Nearest Neighbors(KNN) at 29.1 minutes with 28420 fits